-Cantrell Music Hall which was built in 1934 and extensively renovated in 1975, houses a small recital hall, an Bösendorfer Imperial Grand Piano, a 9-foot Yamaha concert grand piano, and a 37-stop Schlicker tracker pipe organ.
-Some faculty offices for the School of Music are located here.
+Cantrell Music Hall which was built in 1934 and extensively renovated in 1975, houses a small recital hall, an Bösendorfer Imperial Grand Piano, a 9-foot Yamaha concert grand piano, a 7-foot Steinway piano, and a 37-stop Schlicker tracker pipe organ.

-Herrick Hall renovated in 1997, houses faculty offices and classrooms for the School of Education and for the Division of Cultural and Communication Studies (English, Mass Communication, Speech and Modern Language), as well as the TV studio and student publication offices.
+Herrick Hall renovated in 1997, houses faculty offices and classrooms for the School of Education and for the Division of Cultural and Communication Studies (English, Mass Communication, and Speech), as well as the media studio and student publication offices.
 Herrick Auditorium is the site for SNU's chapel services.
 The University's Information Technology Center, Print Shop, and other offices are located in this building as well.